thelowlypeon/thelowlypeon.github.io/_includes/about.md

-I'm just another mid-thirties software engineer.
+I'm just another software engineer, now in my forties.
 But how I got here is what makes me, well, me.

 I've always liked math.
 But I spent my life in high school playing music and making hot glass art.